 - Measurable: I plan to first get a loan for $30,000 in the next month.
 Then I need to lease the new locations within the next six months and hire five new employees within the next nine months.

-- Achievable: I’ve proven I can operate one location, so I believe I can use the same business model to operate the next two as long as I hire more staff.
+- Attainable: I’ve proven I can operate one location, so I believe I can use the same business model to operate the next two as long as I hire more staff.

 - Relevant: I will be able to serve more customers by having more locations and improve prices by buying materials in bulk.

-- Time-sensitive: My first milestone must be hit within the next 30 days.
+- Time-bound: My first milestone must be hit within the next 30 days.
 Then I need to find locations within the next six months and begin hiring staff.

 Goal #2: “Improve my business’s website in the next two months to make it more mobile-friendly.”